rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 The lowering is triggered by calling the [`mir_built`] query.
 There is an intermediate representation between [HIR] and [MIR] called the [HAIR] that is only used during the lowering.
-The [HAIR]'s most important feature is that the various adjustments that happen without explicit syntax (coercion, autoderef, autoref, ...) have become explicit casts, deref operations or reference expressions.
+The [HAIR]'s most important feature is that the various adjustments (which happen without explicit syntax) like coercions, autoderef, autoref and overloaded method calls have become explicit casts, deref operations, reference expressions or concrete function calls.

 The [HAIR] has datatypes that mirror the [HIR] datatypes, but instead of e.g. `-x` being a `hair::ExprKind::Neg(hair::Expr)` it is a `hair::ExprKind::Neg(hir::Expr)`.
 This shallowness enables the `HAIR` to represent all datatypes that [HIR] has, but without having to create an in-memory copy of the entire [HIR].
-The [HAIR] also does a few simplifications, e.g. method calls and function calls have been merged into a single variant.
 [MIR] lowering will first convert the topmost expression from [HIR] to [HAIR] (in [https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir/hair/cx/expr/index.html]) and then process the [HAIR] expressions recursively.